geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Fascination with the format of book reviews and the challenge of conveying information in limited words.
   - The rise of the five-star rating scale and its application to various aspects of life.
 - Struggles with Health and Identity
-  - The impact of labyrinthitis on the author's life and mental state.
+  - The impact of labyrinthitis on John's life and mental state.
   - Exploring the concept of disease as a metaphor and its portrayal in novels.
   - Reflection on the symbolism of balance and the temporary nature of consciousness.
-  - Reevaluation of the author's direction and creative aspirations during recovery.
+  - Reevaluation of John's direction and creative aspirations during recovery.
 - Transitioning Perspectives in Writing
   - Moving away from disinterested observation in writing reviews.
   - Sarah's insight about the importance of personal experience and memoir in reviews.